A Patient Asks: “How do you treat snoring?”

-If you have sleep apnea, you’ll need to treat that disorder, which will resolve your snoring problem.
+If you have sleep apnea, you’ll need to treat it, which will also resolve your snoring.
 If you just snore and don’t have sleep apnea, there are other treatments to help you stop.
 Snoring isn’t associated with any other health problems besides sleep apnea, so if you don’t have sleep apnea, the only problem with your snoring will be with its effect on your bed partner (which is no small issue for many couples).

-- Reversible problems, such as those mentioned above (i.e., chronic nasal congestion) should be ruled out or, if present, treated.
+- Reversible problems, such as those mentioned above (i.e., chronic nasal congestion) should be ruled out and, if present, treated.

 - A sleep study should be performed is there’s a clinical suspicion for sleep apnea.

 - If sleep apnea isn’t suspected or is proven to be absent, treatment should focus on decreasing the snoring.